Salary Arbitration Eligibles | Federal News Network

 KANSAS CITY (1) — Jorge Soler, of.

-LOS ANGELES (8) — Cam Bedrosian, rhp; Brian Goodwin, of; Andrew Heaney, lhp; Tommy La Stella, inf; Keynan Middleton, rhp; Noé Ramirez, rhp; Hansel Robles, rhp; Max Stassi, c.
+LOS ANGELES (7) — Cam Bedrosian, rhp; Brian Goodwin, of; Andrew Heaney, lhp; Tommy La Stella, inf; Keynan Middleton, rhp; Noé Ramirez, rhp; Hansel Robles, rhp.

 MINNESOTA (7) — José Berríos, rhp; Byron Buxton, of; Tyler Duffey, rhp; Trevor May, rhp; Taylor Rogers, lhp; Eddie Rosario, of; Miguel Sanó, 3b.